ABOUT US

 + About The Morrow Civic Woman's Club

 The GFWC GA Morrow Civic Woman’s Club is a local organization that was federated on June 1, 1962 as the Morrow Junior Woman’s Club.
-Our many projects include assisting with local libraries, children’s shelters, battered women’s shelters, senior citizens, recycling centers, Arts Clayton, and Habitat for Humanity as well as joining other service organizations for the betterment of local communities.
+Our many projects include assisting with local libraries, children’s shelters, domestic violence shelters, senior citizens, recycling centers, Arts Clayton, and Habitat for Humanity as well as joining other service organizations for the betterment of local communities.
 We support our military, promote public awareness about political issues, and encourage citizens to vote.
 In addition, each year we award one or two scholarships to women who are returning to Clayton State University to further their education.

 The GFWC GA Morrow Civic Woman’s Club is affiliated with the Georgia Federation of Women’s Clubs and the General Federation of Women’s Clubs, a not-for-profit organization headquartered in Washington, DC.
 It is the oldest, non-denominational, non-partisan, international service organization of volunteer women in the world.
 Membership of the General Federation of Women’s Clubs is nearly 100,000 worldwide with clubs in more than a dozen countries and 3,000 local clubs in the United States.